mk-fg/fgtk/README.md

 the destination, preserving as much of the stuff that's already there as possible.
 Cleanup (if requested) also picks stuff at random up to necessary df.

-Uses [plumbum](http://plumbum.readthedocs.org) to call "cp" and "find" to copy/list files.
+Uses [plumbum](http://plumbum.readthedocs.org) to call "rsync --inplace" (faster than "cp" in most cases) and "find" to do the actual copy/listing.

 ##### link